 Calculate the MDL using the statistics and formulae of the required or selected MDL method.

-MDL, Precision and Accuracy determinations in the applicable environmental matrix
+MDL, precision and accuracy determinations in the applicable environmental matrix

 If the Department has determined that the DOC and MDL should be calculated using a representative sample of environmental matrix (field sample) in order to evaluate the effect of potential interferences, validation information must be provided according to the following requirements.